People often ask me, what’s the “secret sauce” behind being consistently successful at attracting wildly motivated clients and raving fans?

 This is the essence of marketing.
 Ultimately it’s a commitment to being of service, knowing that you will be that much more of service when you understand your ideal clients.

 How will this email land?
 How will my ideal client respond to this particular word?
 What will they think when I offer them my premium service package?
-How will they feel when they listen to my teleseminar and each section of my teleseminar?
+How will they feel when they watch my webinar?

 Being able to intimately and consciously know your tribe is one of your biggest business assets.
 Invest in it freely.